 Be Careful with Chemical Spray

-I cannot understate these two important vegetable garden tips.
+I cannot overstate these two important vegetable garden tips.

 When using a chemical spray, cover the area around any existing vegetable or flower to protect them from receiving any chemical spray or residue, and keep pets and young children away from the area.